This policy contains matters pertaining to classification of residency.

 (3) A student may be considered primarily engaged in educational activities regardless of the number of hours for which the student is enrolled.
 However, a student who is enrolled for more than 8 hours in any semester or quarter during the 12-month period referred to in Section B(2) of this policy shall be presumed to be in Oregon for primarily educational purposes.
 Such period of enrollment shall not be counted toward the establishment of a bona fide domicile of 12 consecutive months in this state unless the student proves, in fact, establishment of a bona fide domicile in this state primarily for purposes other than educational.

-(4) An Oregon resident is also a financially dependent person who is claimed as a dependent by another person who has both: (a) established and maintained an Oregon domicile as provided under Section A(1) for 12 consecutive months; and (b) during that period, has been primarily engaged in activities other than those of being a college student.
+(4) An Oregon resident is also a financially dependent person who is claimed as a dependent by, or for whom one-half or more of the individual’s financial support is provided by, another person who has both: (a) established and maintained an Oregon domicile as provided under Section A(1) for 12 consecutive months; and (b) during that period, has been primarily engaged in activities other than those of being a college student.

 (5) A financially dependent person who is claimed as a dependent by another person who has not established and maintained an Oregon domicile shall be presumed to be a non-resident.
 This presumption may be overcome by evidence of the student's long-standing presence in Oregon and demonstration of other factors under Section C.